Can Large Language Models Replace Data Scientists in Biomedical Research?: Results

 By far, the two critical findings from our experiments are: (1) When human experts provide more detailed, step-by-step instructions, the quality of LLM-generated code significantly improves, as demonstrated by the superior performance of Chain-of-Thought (CoT) prompting (Fig.~\ref{fig:results_3}b).
 (2) Although LLM-generated code is often imperfect, it serves as a strong starting point for human experts to refine.
-Evidence from Fig.~\ref{fig:results_2}c shows that LLM-generated code is close to the correct solution, and Fig.~\ref{fig:results_3}e and Fig.~\ref{fig:results_3}f indicate that most code executes successfully but fails only at the final testing stages.
+Evidence from Fig.~\ref{fig:results_2}c shows that LLM-generated code is close to the correct reference solution, and Fig.~\ref{fig:results_3}e and Fig.~\ref{fig:results_3}f indicate that most codes can execute successfully but fail only at the final testing stages.
 Additionally, LLM self-reflection can resolve most of the bugs.
-These findings highlight the potential of LLMs to assist data scientists in streamlining the coding process in clinical research.
+These findings highlight the potential of LLMs to assist data scientists in streamlining the coding process in biomedical research.

-To bridge the gap in utilizing LLMs for clinical research and leveraging the insights from our experiments, we developed a platform that integrates LLMs into data science projects for clinical research.
-The architecture of this platform is shown in Extended Fig.~\ref{fig:results_4}.
-The platform is designed to offer an integrated interface for users to: \begin{itemize} [leftmargin=*] \item Chat with LLMs to brainstorm and plan analyses, with the ability to query external knowledge bases, including webpages, research papers, and other resources. \item Generate code for data science tasks through interactions with LLMs, allowing users to streamline code writing for complex analyses. \item Identify and debug errors in the user-provided code, with LLMs proposing solutions to improve the code. \end{itemize} The interface supports real-time interactions, allowing users to generate and execute code in a sandbox environment with instant visualizations.
+To bridge the gap in utilizing LLMs for biomedical research and leveraging the insights from our experiments, we developed a platform that integrates LLMs into data science projects.
+The architecture of this platform is shown in Fig.~\ref{fig:results_4}.
+The platform is designed to offer an integrated interface for users to: \begin{itemize} [leftmargin=*] \item Chat with LLMs to brainstorm and plan analyses, with the ability to query external knowledge bases, including webpages, research papers, and other resources. \item Generate code for data science tasks through interactions with LLMs, allowing users to streamline code writing for complex analyses. \item Identify and bugs in the user-provided code, with LLMs proposing solutions to improve the code. \end{itemize} The interface supports real-time interactions, allowing users to generate and execute code in a sandbox environment with instant visualizations.
 This removes the need for users to handle complex prompt crafting or manually switch between chat sessions and coding platforms like Jupyter Notebook.
-By simplifying the data science workflow, the platform empowers users with minimal coding expertise to perform complex data science tasks with ease.
+By simplifying the data science workflow, the platform empowers users with minimal coding expertise to perform complex data science tasks.